SoftEngResearch/pymop/README.md

 ## Usage

 After installation, PyMOP requires setting the `PYTHONPATH` environment variable before running tests.
-Additional configuration options are available via environment variables (see [Environment Variables](#environment-variables) section below).
+Additional configuration options are read first from a `.pymop_env` file in your working directory; if that file is not present, PyMOP falls back to environment variables (see [Configuration Variables](#configuration-variables) section below).

 > **Important:** When using PyMOP, you must set the `PYTHONPATH` environment variable to include the `pymop-startup-helper` directory.
 This is required for PyMOP to function correctly:
 >